vega/altair_ally/README.md

 *This package is in early development and its API might change.*

-Altair Ally is an companion package to Altair, which provides a few shortcuts to create common plots for exploratory data analysis (EDA), particularly those involving visualizing an entire dataset.
+Altair Ally is a companion package to Altair, which provides a few shortcuts to create common plots for exploratory data analysis (EDA), particularly those involving visualizing an entire dataset.